Bougakov/Micromake-D1-3D-printer/place PSU underneath.md

 # Placing PSU underneath Micromake D1 printer to save space

-This tweak was initally described in this artcile on http://3dtoday.ru/blogs/sanja/hide-the-power-supply-delta-printer-under-body/; here is an extended version.
+This tweak was initially described in this article on http://3dtoday.ru/blogs/sanja/hide-the-power-supply-delta-printer-under-body/; here is an extended version.

 The purpose of this mod is to make Micromake D1 "monolitic" - so it could be carried in one piece easily.
 Another goal is to improve the safety of the PSU, because mains voltage is otherwise dangerously exposed.

 ![General view](https://pp.vk.me/c837423/v837423745/191ee/jvTvs92gLj0.jpg)

 Here is the close-up.
-Pictured is the Orange PI PC computer that hosts Repetier Server and works as dedicated printer controller:
+Pictured is the Orange PI PC computer that hosts Repetier Server and works as dedicated printer controller.
+Notice that all GPIO connectors, USB ports and even HDMI connector are easily accessible:

 ![Close-up](https://pp.vk.me/c837423/v837423745/191f8/CfGgooVEUl0.jpg)